 The comparison particularly shows the influence of the lower diameter of the gas nozzle of torch A and the much smaller flow cross-section between the contact tube and the gas nozzle.

 The maximum flow velocities in the free jet of torch A are increased by a factor of 4 as a consequence.
 A definite ‘dead water’ area can be seen under the contact tip of torch A.

-A high vorticity at the fringes and in the center of the shielding gas free jet are shown by the high gradient of the flow velocity.
+High vorticity at the fringes and in the center of the shielding gas-free jet is shown by the high gradient of the flow velocity.
 The flow profile of torch B is much more uniform in contrast, and the flow separation region under the contact tube is less distinct.

 The comparison of the flow map at torch A, with and without an arc, shows that the arc impacts the flow mostly in the direct area of the process and above the workpiece.
 With and without an arc, the mean flow profiles are highly alike.